 Whoop is a wearable band than an athlete leaves on 24/7 (it comes with a removable battery charger so that it never has to be taken off) and captures 100 different pieces of information every second!!
 The data collected includes HRV, resting heart rate, body temperature, and an accelerometer.
 Compared to HRV4Training that measures HRV only once per day this is a big jump up in how much information you can get.

 Based on these data points and some subjective input from the user, Whoop calculates your daily strain level, a recovery score, sleep performance, and more.
 It can even suggest how much sleep you need to recovery from your day based on how well you need to perform the following day.

 THIS ARTICLE from Whoop outlines a lot of the features of whoop as well as shares high level CrossFitter Sam Dancer’s data during the 2017 CrossFit season that ultimately lead to an injury due to training load vs. recovery imbalance.

 Whoop is significantly more comprehensive but requires a 6-month membership to join at $30/month so it is also more expensive.
 For the average athlete, HRV4Training gets the job done.
 But for someone wanting more information on their body’s status or needing things like sleep suggestions, Whoop is the winner.

-If you consider buying Whoop, discount code “barbellphysio” will give you one month free in your initial 6-month membership (and help me continue to put out articles like this).
+If you consider buying Whoop, my affiliate discount code “barbellphysio” will give you one month free in your initial 6-month membership (and help me continue to put out articles like this).